2016 - Volume #40, Issue #4, Page #28

 Rodler notes that the pins with grease fittings on the linkages were worn, but he did a little lathe work and then increased the size of the bushings to compensate.

-“I could have gotten new linkages, but that high grade steel can’t be found today,” says Rodler.
+“I could've gotten new linkages, but that high-grade steel can’t be found today,” says Rodler.
 “I have about $15,000 to $20,000 in the total rebuild, but the tracks alone are worth many times that.
 We’ll never again see the quality of that old steel.”

 While the diesel engine required practically no work, the pony engine used to start it was a mess.
 The starter was seized up and needed a complete rebuild with new brushes and bushings.
-The pony required all new cables, battery and a shutoff valve for the fuel line.
+The pony required all new cables, a battery, and a shutoff valve for the fuel line.

 “The flywheel had to be realigned.
 Belts were rotten, and I had to rebuild the battery box,” says Rodler.